Sabyinyo Silverback Lodge

 - Beautiful location at foot of Sabyinyo Volcano

-- The most upmarket lodge in the area
+- One of the most upmarket lodges in the area

 - Very close to Kinigi, HQ for gorilla tracking